10 Beautiful WordPress Landing Pages (And the Plugins They Were Built With)

 Landing pages are an effective tool to truly get the most out of your website.

 By building creating landing pages you’ll have more opportunities to convert new visitors to subscribers, as well as add a little variety to your site, since you’ll have more offers for your new visitors.

 Put simply, if you’re not using landing pages, you need to start, and in the old days, you would probably have used a plugin.

 But no more!
-While there is an entire suite of plugins that enable you to build beautiful landing pages that convert, you can do it far, far more easily, and for free, with Upfront.
-So before we get into profiling some of the top landing page plugins (along with the landing pages built with them), let’s demonstrate how you can create an awesome landing page, in no time flat, for free, using Upfront.
+While there is an entire suite of plugins that enable you to build beautiful landing pages that convert, you can do it far, far more easily, and for free, with a theme framework.

 Optimize Press is a leader in the field of landing page development.
 Beyond landing pages, this plugin can help you build membership sites and other custom pages.